-Visitation/Escort
+Visitation/Escort/Guests

 Open Visitation of the opposite gender is permitted in every residence hall, with roommate's consent, every night that the residence halls are officially open.
+If a resident wishes to have a guest in their room overnight or past midnight they must first

 Guests wishing to stay beyond midnight, or overnight, must present a valid ID and sign in at the front desk of the residence hall they will be staying in between 5:30 pm and midnight the night they plan to stay (Sign-in must occur each night someone is staying).
 Guests arriving after midnight will not be permitted to stay.